The Meaning of the Hebrew Alphabet

 The Hebrew Alphabet and the Power of the Vowels

-The Hebrews were the first to incorporate vowels in their written text, and by doing this the previously esoteric art of writing and reading became available to the masses.
+The Hebrews were the first to incorporate vowels in their written text (not to be confused with the vowel pointing of the medieval Masoretes), and by doing this the previously esoteric art of writing and reading became available to the masses.
 The seemingly casual command to 'write' something on doors or foreheads included the invention of a writing system that could be learned by everybody.
 A very big deal, and resulting in the most powerful tool of data preservation up to this common age.
 Hebrew theology is by far the most influential ever, and this is in part due to the Hebrew invention of vowel notation.
 This power (this theology) contrasted others by use of the vowel notation, using symbols that were already used and until then only represented consonants: the letters ו (waw), י (yod) and ה (heh), and to give an example: the word דוד is either the word dod, meaning beloved (and the ו is a vowel), or it is the word dud, meaning jar (and the ו is again a vowel), or it is the word dawid, which is the name David (and the ו is a consonant).

 These letters became markers for both the Hebrew identity and the Hebrew religion, including the various names for God.
 One of these names is the famous Tetragrammaton יהוה (YHWH) which actually exists only of vowels, and is utterly exceptional in many ways, including the fact that it can not be pronounced.